 The weekend will commence with sessions on evaluating and honing technical freedom at the piano, with full class participation.
 This will be followed by plenty of tips and practical guidance on memorisation, again with class participation, and the course will finish with sessions on sight-reading, and a final opportunity to work on chosen pieces.

 This piano course is open to any standard or level of playing, and there are a maximum of ten places.
 The fee for the course is £200 for the entire weekend, to include all meals except breakfast (there is a selection of B&Bs to choose from if you would like to stay nearby).
-To find out more about the course, and for booking and registration (which is now open) click here – I look forward to meeting you.

 ‘A very enjoyable course Melanie.
 A lot of information was covered.
 Really appreciated the technical help and also watching your approach to teaching the other students.
 Alex’s food was indeed wonderful, catering for so many varied food requirements.
 Such a high standard of skills from the variety of participants.
 Very enjoyable indeed.
 Looking forward to another course in the future – can’t have too much knowledge, always willing to learn more.Thanks again Melanie.
 Highly recommended!’